teaminkling/refresh-21/content/blog/shredarbayn-week-14-1e42.md

       src = "/img/shredarbayn/2021-04-09+0154527909a45f2c2fd2915f7bff3a95-thumbnail-w720px.jpg"
       href = "/blog/shredarbayn-week-14-1e42"
       alt = "Fiery heart"
       caption = "This submission contains a video link.
-Please view the <a href=\"/blog/shredarbayn-week-14-1e42\">full post</a> to see it!" stretch = "cover"
+Please view the full post to see it!" stretch = "cover"
 +++